mhannum72/mylunch/README.md

 todo
 ====

-* The title-bar style looks cluttered ..
+* The title-bar style looks cluttered .. maybe I chaulk it up to try-1?

 * Lunch-meat or Lunch-meet .. there's something there ..